Reaishma/SecurePass-Analyzer-/README.md

 ## Support

-For support, please create an issue in the GitHub repository or contact the development team.
+For support, please create an issue in the GitHub repository or contact the developer.

 ---